Skip to main content

 This article walks through the details of configuring AWS to connect to Drata.

-• You must have sufficient permissions to create new roles in your company's AWS account.
-Typically, this requires admin access or appropriate IAM permissions to create and manage roles.
+• AWS Account Access: You must have permissions to create new roles in your AWS account (typically admin or equivalent IAM privileges).

-• If the AWS account you are connecting to has a Service Control Policy (SCP) with region restrictions, be prepared to configure the allowed region details for the connection to avoid test errors.
+• Service Control Policies (SCPs): If your AWS account uses region restrictions, be prepared to configure allowed regions to avoid test errors.

 Note: At this time, for organizations that manage identities through AWS IAM Identity Center (instead of AWS IAM) and select Connect AWS Identity Center, this functionality is only supported through SCIM linking, and does not read directly from the AWS IAM Identity Center identity store.